patrickcfwhite/project-3/README.md

                 </div>}
     ```

-4. We also decided to use a modal for users to login into the app with and if they have not registered, a link through to the register component is available for redirection.
+4. We also decided to use a modal for users to login into the app.
+However, if they have not registered, a link through to the register component is available for redirection.
 This also utilised a ternary operator depending on if a piece of state was true or false.
 A useState was defined for our modal which originally is set to false, once the LOGIN element is clicked, this toggles the state to either be true or false.
 If true, the login modal will appear:

     ```js
           {modalOpen ? <LoginModal